dhatcher282/dhatcher282.github.io/README.md

 # dhatcher282.github.io

 I am a business major at the University of Oregon and I am minoring in Computer Informational Technologies.
-Currently, I am taking Cit 281.
+Currently, I am taking CIT 281.
+After this class, I am excited to take CIT 381 to learn more about SQL and data bases!

 ### Computer Informational Technology Code Portfolio and Class Projects